PKBeam/Edda/using-edda.md

 Play the song in Edda, then bring up the BPM finder window and tap any key to the beat.

-Once you feel that you've tapped enough beats, look at the average BPM displayed and put it in the *Song BPM* under the left sidebar of the main window (you might want to round it to the nearest integer).
+Once you feel that you've tapped enough beats, look at the average BPM displayed and put it in the *Song Tempo* under the left sidebar of the main window (you might want to round it to the nearest integer).

 ### Aligning the song